shiva2478/shiva2478/README.md

 ## About me!
 Hello there!👋🏻...
-I am pursuing B.Tech.
-Computer Science Engineering " 8th Semester " from Ganga Institute of Technology & Management.
+I am Shiva, a Computer Science Engineering graduate from Ganga Institute of Technology & Management, MDU.

 Being from a Tech background I am very enthusiastic about tech and curious to learn new skills. and I am interested in Full Stack Development Using MERN Stack.
-Currently, I'm learning programming using Java along with Data Structures and Algorithms.
+Currently, I'm learning the Next.js Framework.

 ✨ I am a Full Stack Developer.
 You can check out my projects on my GitHub.
 Link: github.com/shivajr78